 Advising and Transfers

 The Engineering faculty strongly believe that advising is very important for students throughout their undergraduate years at Brown.
 Entering students who indicate an interest in concentrating in Engineering are assigned an Engineering faculty advisor, with whom they meet for discussion during orientation week.
-Students who transfer into Engineering after beginning their studies at Brown, or who transfer from another University, should consult the Dean of Engineering who will assign him or her to a faculty advisor in Engineering.
+Students who transfer into Engineering after beginning their studies at Brown, or who transfer from another University, should contact the Office of Academic Programs and Student Affairs.
 Students are responsible for meeting regularly with their assigned faculty advisor to discuss their academic program to be taken during the first two years.
 The responsibility for initiating contact for each meeting lies with the student.
 Students needing assistance beyond what they may receive from their Engineering faculty advisor should contact the Director of Engineering Undergraduate Programs or the Dean of Engineering.

 Course registration forms for each semester of the freshman and sophomore years must be signed in advance by the faculty advisor and must be submitted by the end of October for semester II, and by the end of April for semester I.